(725 ILCS 5/110-14)

 (from Ch.
 38, par.
 110-14)

-bail and against whom a fine is levied on conviction of the offense
+(a) Any person denied pretrial release and against whom a fine is levied on conviction of the offense

 of the defendant.
 However,

-in no case shall the amount so allowed or
+in no case shall the amount so

 credited exceed the amount of the fine.